 - Sand gets in them

-9. Water Shoes Mens Womens Quick Dry Barefoot Swim Diving Shoes – Comfortable Surf Shoes
+9. Water Shoes Mens Womens Quick Dry Barefoot Swim Diving Shoes – Most Comfortable Surf Shoes

 The molded “toes” look on the outsole of these wet wading shoes gives it a stylish look.
 Sure to steal many compliments for you, this cute pair of shoes not only looks great but also performs well.